ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 ### Firmware Maintenance

 The BIOS firmware would have impact on some of the functionalities and performance of the server.
-So it is important to have server's BIOS and BMC firmware updated, it is important to be in the loop of any ODM/OEM update with its firmware.
-We need to have close relationship with ODM/OEM's firmware team to address any issue we would have encountered.

-BMC should always support IPMI standard protocol which allows automation of controlling the servers
+So it is important to sign up for firmware updates from your server vendors

 ### How to update firmware